-- 7 You proposed testing in the rat.
+- 12 You proposed testing in the rat.
 According to the test method OECD TG 489, rats are the preferred species.
-Other rodent species can be used if scientifically justified (OECD TG 489, para.
-23). - 8 You proposed testing by the oral route.
-Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate. - 9 In line with the test method OECD TG 489, the test must be performed by analysing tissues from liver as primary site of xenobiotic metabolism, glandular stomach and duodenum as sites of contact.
+Other rodent species can be used if scientifically justified.
+According to the test method OECD TG 474, the test may be performed in mice or rats.
+Therefore, the combined study must be performed in rats, or if justified, in mice. - 13 You proposed testing by the oral route.
+Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate. - 14 You proposed to take the comet measurements in both the glandular stomach and duodenum (site-of-contact tissues) and the liver (due to the apparent influence of S9 metabolic activation in vitro).
+In line with the test method OECD TG 489, ECHA agrees that the test must be performed by analysing tissues from liver as primary site of xenobiotic metabolism, glandular stomach and duodenum as sites of contact.
 There are several expected or possible variables between the glandular stomach and the duodenum (different tissue structure and function, different pH conditions, variable physico-chemical properties and fate of the Substance, and probable different local absorption rates of the Substance and its possible breakdown product(s)).
-In light of these expected or possible variables, it is necessary to analyse both tissues to ensure a sufficient evaluation of the potential for genotoxicity at the site of contact in the gastro-intestinal tract.

-1.3.1.
-Germ cells

-- 10 A subsequent germ cell genotoxicity study (TGR/OECD TG 488, or CA on spermatogonia/OECD TG 483) may still be required under Annex IX of REACH, in case 1) an in vivo genotoxicity test on somatic cell is positive, and 2) no clear conclusion can be made on germ cell mutagenicity. - 11 Therefore, you may consider collecting the male gonadal cells from the seminiferous tubules in addition to the other tissues in the comet assay, as it would optimise the use of animals.
+In light of these expected or possible variables, it is necessary to analyse both tissues to ensure a sufficient evaluation of the potential for genotoxicity at the site of contact in the gastro-intestinal tract. - 15 You proposed to perform the micronuclei assessment in the bone marrow.
+According to OECD TG 474, the micronucleus formation in erythrocytes can be sampled either in the bone marrow or peripheral blood cells of the rodent species. - 16 In the testing proposal you also proposed to perform a toxicokinetic study, in parallel to the combination study of the comet assay and the MN test, for the purpose of demonstrating that adequate target tissue exposure to the Substance has been achieved.
+ECHA understands your considerations and considers that it is relevant to include the toxicokinetic study, however this is at your discretion. - 17 The combination of OECD TGs 489 and 474 should not impair the validity of and the results from each individual study.
+Careful consideration should be given to the dosing, and tissue sampling for the comet analysis alongside the requirements of tissue sampling for the mammalian erythrocyte micronucleus test (see OECD TG 489, e.g. Bowen et al. 2011 [1]). - 1.3.1.
+Germ cells - 18 You may consider collecting the male gonadal cells from the seminiferous tubules in addition to the other aforementioned tissues in the comet assay, as it would optimise the use of animals.
 You can prepare the slides for male gonadal cells and store them for up to 2 months, at room temperature, in dry conditions and protected from light.
-Following the generation and analysis of data on somatic cells in the comet assay, in accordance with Annex IX, Section 8.4., column 2, you should consider analysing the slides prepared with gonadal cells.
-This type of evidence may be relevant for the overall assessment of possible germ cell mutagenicity including classification and labelling according to the CLP Regulation.
+Following the generation and analysis of data on somatic cells in the comet assay, you should consider analysing the slides prepared with gonadal cells. - 19 This type of evidence may be relevant for the overall assessment of possible germ cell mutagenicity including classification and labelling according to the CLP Regulation.